How to Spot a Phishing Email: A Visual Guide (2026)

 What Are the Common Signs of a Phishing Email?

-The most reliable visual indicators of phishing include sender address mismatches, generic greetings, and mismatched URLs revealed by the "hover test."
+The most reliable signs of phishing are sender address mismatches, generic greetings, and mismatched URLs revealed by hovering.

 1. Urgent or Threatening Language